Wisconsin Badgers begin season at home against the Holy Cross Crusaders - WTOP News

 BETMGM SPORTSBOOK LINE: Badgers -25.5; over/under is 140.5

-Holy Cross finished 7-13 in Patriot League action and 4-13 on the road last season.
-The Crusaders allowed opponents to score 74.6 points per game and shot 45.7% from the field last season.
+Holy Cross finished 7-13 in Patriot League play and 4-13 on the road last season.
+The Crusaders gave up 74.6 points per game while committing 16.2 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.